 Pronounced: Sprin-ger-le

 Springerle are crispy on the outside with a delightfully chewy center.
-The name 'springerle' translates to 'little jumpers' because of the way in which these cookies rise or 'jump' while baking.
+The name 'springerle' translates to 'little jumpers' because of how these cookies rise or 'jump' while baking.

 6. Stollenkonfekt (Stollen Biscuits)